-- 1. Before you leave the laboratory, have the instructor assign the problem you will write up and initial your cover sheet. - 2.
-A cover sheet for each problem must be placed on top of any work handed to the instructor.
-It can be found at the end of every lab.
-It tells you the qualities we wish to find in a report. - 3.
-A problem report is always due within two days of the end of the lab. - 4.
-A problem report should be an organized, coherent display of your thoughts, work, and accomplishments.
-It should be written neatly (word processor recommended) in English that is clear, concise, and correct.
+- 1. Your instructor will assign you a problem to write up after you have complete all of the assigned problems for a lab. - 2.
+A cover sheet for each problem must be placed on top of each report handed in to the instructor.
+A cover sheet can be found at the end of every lab.
+It gives you a general outline of what to include in a report. - 3.
+A report is always due within two days of being assigned. - 4.
+A problem report must be an organized, coherent display of your thoughts, work, and accomplishments.
+It should be written using a word processor recommended in English that is clear, concise, and correct.
 It may help you to imagine that hundreds of people will read your report and judge you by it.
 Communication is the goal of the report.
-In many cases tables and graphs can aid communication. - 5.
-A sample report is included in Appendix F. Listed below are the major headings which most lab reports use.
+In many cases, communication can be aided greatly by use of tables and graphs. - 5.
+A sample report is included in Appendix E. Listed below are the major parts of a laboratory report.

-MAJOR PARTS OF A LAB REPORT:
+MAJOR PARTS OF A LABORATORY REPORT: